813.910.8020 Apply Now

 • Payments fluctuate after the introductory period.
 Homeowners must adjust their monthly household budget as their mortgage payments increase and decrease.

-• Monthly mortgage payments increase if interest rates move up.
+• Monthly mortgage payments increase if interest rates rise.
 Homeowners must have the means to pay a higher mortgage if interest rates move upward.

 • Variable-rate mortgages are more complex than fixed-rate mortgages, so the loan terms and the vocabulary can be confusing.